- Seamless heel-to-toe transitions

 However, when exposed to cold temperatures, the foam does firm up significantly.
 It gets 53.6% denser, while most running shoes only get around 23.1% firmer.

 Underfoot cushioning is enhanced by the 5-mm insole.
-It is 0.5 mm thick than the average.
+It is 0.5 mm thicker than the average.

 Is this really a neutral shoe?